The Hero: Love Story of a Spy: Budget and trade analysis

 When The Hero: Love Story of a Spy was in production, the Hindi film industry's revenues were declining, and many were hopeful the film would help to revive the industry.
 The film's trailers and promos created "enormous" to "positive" buzz in the public and the media, but some trade analysts were skeptical about its high budget and its potential box-office earnings.
 An editor of Box Office India said the recovery of the cost of a film like this, filmed on "an extra-large canvas", was impossible from the Indian market alone.
 He said big-budget films like this mostly rely on overseas markets, which was uncertain for this film because it offered nothing new to overseas audiences as a "James Bond type of movie" that had been done several times before.
 Trade analyst Amod Mehra was more optimistic about the film, saying he hoped it would help revive the Bollywood film industry, which had "virtually gone dead", and that "the public is anticipating something as thrilling and fast-paced as Gadar.
 If he has kept the pulse of the public in mind, I see no reason why [the film] won't run well."

+Music and soundtrack

+Uttam Singh composed the music for the songs of The Hero: Love Story of a Spy and the lyrics were penned by Anand Bakshi and Javed Akhtar.
+Initially, Bakshi was signed as the sole lyricist for all the songs, but during production he fell ill.
+He wrote the lyrics for six of the total eight songs, but unfortunately died before finishing all.
+Akhtar pitched in to write the lyrics for the remaining two songs.
+The background score of the film was provided by Gurmeet Singh.

+The film contains eight original tracks with vocals provided by Vital Signs, Udit Narayan, Alka Yagnik, Jaspinder Narula, Sunidhi Chauhan, Sardool Sikander and Hariharan.
+Times Music released the soundtrack on 4 January 2003.

+Bollywood Hungama said the soundtrack did not have "anything great or extraordinary to offer" except for the song “Dil Main Hai Pyaar” and that the music is below expectations considering the lavish budget and scale of the film.